Programmatic Business Model: Ad Network vs. Ad Exchange

 If you want to know more about the history and principles of ad networks, read our recent article What Is an Ad Network? where we dive deep into the evolution of this crucial element of the programmatic ecosystem.

 Traditional ad networks relied on the waterfall to sell its inventory, and programmatic adoption pushed ad networks to the digital marketplace’s margins.
 The arrival of openRTB made media buys more efficient through ad exchanges.

 What is an ad exchange?

-An ad exchange is a virtual marketplace where supply and demand meet to trade inventory via open auction without intermediaries’ involvement.
-Ad exchange uses a real-time-bidding technology to run auctions.
-It gathers ad networks, DSPs, publishers, and advertisers to sell inventory to the highest bidder on the impression-by-impression basis.
+An ad exchange is a virtual marketplace where supply and demand meet to trade ad inventory via open auction.
+An ad exchange uses a real-time-bidding technology to run auctions.
+It gathers ad networks, DSPs, publishers, and advertisers to sell inventory to the highest bidder on an impression-by-impression basis.

 The introduction of ad exchanges, many of which adopted the name SSP later in the game, created a truly international media trading.

 Traditional ad networks had a limited scope, unable to provide scale to global advertisers, who need diverse audiences across different geos and content niches.
 Ad networks had issues with integrations and trading inventory with the external sources.

 Ad networks evolved, and many adopted programmatic technologies, most commonly header bidding.
 We’ve previously described what is header bidding.